telerik/winforms-docs/richtextbox/features/document-elements/inlineimage.md

 # InlineImage

 The __InlineImage__ class allows images to be displayed inside the document.
-The __InlineImage__
-      	can only be used in the context of a __Paragraph__ class.
+The __InlineImage__ can only be used in the context of a __Paragraph__ class.
 As it is an inline element, it gets placed after the previous inline element untill the end of the line.
 If there is no space left, the element will be wrapped on the next line.

 This topic will explain you how to use the __InlineImage__ element.

-##

-Here is an example of how to add an __InlineImage__ element in the code behind.#_C#_
+Here is an example of how to add an __InlineImage__ element in the code behind.

 {{source=..\SamplesCS\RichTextBox\Features\Document Elements\RichTextBoxInnerImage.cs region=AddInlineImageViaCode}}
 {{source=..\SamplesVB\RichTextBox\Features\Document Elements\RichTextBoxInnerImage.vb region=AddInlineImageViaCode}}